Intersystem Bonding Termination: How to Install per NEC 250.94

 Properly installing a grounding bridge device is straightforward but requires attention to detail.

 - Identify Location: Locate the electrical service entrance equipment.
-The IBTD must be mounted externally near the meter base or service disconnect.
+The IBTD is typically mounted externally at the meter base enclosure or service equipment enclosure so other trades can access it without exposing the interior of the service equipment.

 - Mount the Device: Securely mount the IBTD to the structure.
-Ensure it is accessible for future connections by other technicians.
+Ensure it is accessible for future connections by satellite or communications technicians.

 - Install the Bonding Jumper: Run a bonding jumper from the IBTD to a valid connection point.
-This can be the service equipment enclosure, the metallic service raceway, the grounding electrode conductor, or the grounded service conductor at the service.
+Accepted connection points include the service equipment enclosure, the metallic service raceway, the grounding electrode conductor, or the grounded service conductor at the service—consistent with NEC allowances.

 - Confirm Connections: Ensure all connections are tight and secure.
-Use a listed grounding bushing or bonding bushing where the jumper enters an enclosure via a concentric or eccentric knockout to ensure a reliable bond.
+Use a listed grounding or bonding connector or the exothermic welding process for permanent bonds.
+Where the bonding conductor passes through an enclosure knockout, use a listed listed connector or bonding bushing to maintain a reliable bond.

 Grounding Electrode System Components